VoronDesign/VoronUsers/printer_mods/Empusas/BTT_Filament_Motion_Sensor_Mount/README.md

 The next step is to configure Klipper.
 If you use the E0 DET connector then the pin is P1.26 (or xP1.26 if you connected to the x board).
 It is documented here -> [klipper Config_Reference](https://www.klipper3d.org/Config_Reference.html#filament_motion_sensor) Open your printer.cfg and add the section, then adjust the config as in the example below.
 You can use your own name for the sensor, I used "btt_sensor".
-I added this section right above the Marco section.
+I added this section right above the Macro section.
 ```printer.cfg
 [filament_motion_sensor btt_sensor]
 detection_length: 7.0